 For customers outside of the UK, please contact Data Harvest or an overseas distributor within your country.

-All available downloadable product resources such as manuals and firmware for the Light Level Sensor
+All available downloadable product resources such as manuals, worksheets and firmware for the Light Level Sensor

 0 to 1,000 Lux, for interior and lab lighting work.
 (Resolution 1 Lux)